pdxmele/python-geodata-bffs/presentation.md

 		with open(OUTPUT_PATH, 'w') as output:
 		    output.write(json.dumps(feature_collection))

-4. Enjoy!
+	We start by loading all the input file data into a dictionary and setting up the feature_collection output dictionary.
+Then, we grab only the features that have the OpenStreetMap "building" and "name" tags, which means they will all be named buildings.
+After putting all of the attributes we want to keep into variables (and pulling the name out of the tags dictionary), we fill in the new file structure.
+Finally, the feature_collection dictionary (valid GeoJSON) is written out into a new file.

+4. Check out all these buildings in Shinjuku!
+I'm ready to plan my trip.
+Or maybe I should have gotten all of the Ramen shops in the city instead?

 <img src="img/osm_done.png" height=300px>

-You can do this with csv/xml data too--just put it in a dictionary and  assemble valid GeoJSON with only the features and attributes that you want.
+You can follow a similar pattern with xml and csv data too--just put it in a dictionary and assemble GeoJSON with only the features and attributes that you want.
 If you have a lot of data, switch to reading and writing line-by-line.

 Because it's just a dictionary, you can also create tests for the data:

 * Check for required keys

+		if "source" not in data["properties"]:

 * Check the type of each key's value

+		if not (isinstance(data[key], basestring) or data[key] is None):

+* Check against known values

+		boundary_check_list = [data["properties"]["boundary_type"], data["properties"]["boundary_type_string"]]
+        	if not boundary_check_list in typelist:
+            	print (feature_id + " in file " + filename + " has a boundary_type and boundary_type_string,
+            	but they don't match any pairs in the type names file")

 * Check the structure

+		if isinstance(data[key][k0][k1], dict):

 * Check for valid geometry

+		if ("type" not in data["geometry"] or not (data["geometry"]["type"] == "Polygon" or data["geometry"]["type"] == "MultiPolygon")):

-This is important if your system expects a very particular format, while your data comes from a variety of sources.
+This can be very important if your system expects a very particular format, while your data comes from a variety of sources.

 At Urban Airship, we use data from OpenStreetMap, Natural Earth, TIGER, proprietary datasets like Nielsen and Maponics, and custom data from our customers.
 All of them need to be in just the right format to work with our user interface and backend systems.